Hi! I’m thinking about getting my first cat, and I’ve been looking into different breeds. Maine Coons seem amazing - big, fluffy, and beautiful!

 Some become more cuddly with age, while others show love in their own unique ways.

-And while they aren’t famous for being clingy, many
+And while they aren’t famous for being clingy, many are just as cuddly as any Ragdoll.

 This isn’t something you see mentioned much in breed descriptions, but countless owners say otherwise.